Career Definition for an Explosives Technician

 |Job Growth (2014-2024)*||2% to 4% (for explosives workers)|

 Source: *U.S. Bureau of Labor Statistics

 The required training for a career as an explosives technician will vary by your place of employment and the exact requirements of the role.
 For example, if you're working in the military, you'll need a high school diploma, but they will provide training for this position.
 If you're working in construction, demolition and mining, you'll need to complete a relevant 4-year, bachelor's program in a field like engineering or construction.
 Courses that will be relevant to a career as an explosives technician include explosives safety, explosive ordnance identification, fuse identification, electricity, physics, demolitions and engineering.

 To succeed as an explosives technician, you should not be rattled easily; you'll need a thorough understanding of the field and calm hands to work effectively with explosives.
 An ability to lift heavy objects, maneuver in confined spaces, and strong math and analytical skills will help you in a career as an explosives technician.

 The employment outlook for explosives technicians is below average; according to data from the U.S. Bureau of Labor Statistics (BLS), with just 2% to 4% projected employment growth in this field from 2014-2024.
 Median annual earnings for explosives workers, including explosives technicians, was $50,210 according to 2015 BLS data.

 Alternate Career Options

 Hazardous Materials Removal Worker

-Slower than average increases in jobs were expected from 2012-2022, with 7% growth predicted by the BLS, for positions where professionals respond to medical and fire emergencies.
+An average job increase was expected from 2014-2024, with 5% growth predicted by the BLS, for positions where professionals respond to medical and fire emergencies.
 High school graduates who are normally already certified emergency medical technicians (EMTs) attend fire academies and complete apprenticeships to learn the skills for fighting fires.
-According to the BLS in 2012, firefighters earned an annual median salary of $45,250.
+According to the BLS in 2015, firefighters earned an annual median salary of $46,870.